sanskriti480/Data-types/README.md

   - Example: `bool isOnline = true;`

 By observing the output of this program, I learned how different types consume memory differently and how that affects storage and performance.

 ---

+## Sample output

+Enter a Integer:4
+The integer is:4 and size is:4bytes
+Enter a Decimal number for Float:4.3
+Number is:4.3 and size is:4bytes
+Enter a Character:s
+Character is:s and size is:1bytes
+Enter a Decimal Number for Double:4.8987
+Number is:4.8987 and size is:8bytes
+Enter a String:hello
+String is:hello and size is:32bytes
+Enter 1/0:1
+Input is:1 and size is:1bytes

+---